BeaconCMS/beacon/guides/recipes/create-a-blog.md

 ## Tailwind Configuration

-Now that your site is created, you can add the `:tailwind_config` in your site configuration as explained at the end of the [Tailwind configuration guide](https://github.com/BeaconCMS/beacon/blob/main/guides/tailwind-configuration.md).
+Since we'll be using a tailwind plugin, you need to follow the [Tailwind configuration guide](https://github.com/BeaconCMS/beacon/blob/main/guides/tailwind-configuration.md) to setup and bundle the tailwind configuration.

 ## Tailwind Typography Plugin